soggybag/Front-end-Web-Class-2/README.md

 Have a clear typographic hierarchy.
 Visitors should know where to begin and what to do next.
 Choices should be clearly laid out.

+Make type that is comfortable to read.
+Use line spacing, and  constrast  to make your type more legible.
+Avoid overly saturated  colors and harsh constrast.

 ## Projects and Challenges

 The style guide is something we will continue to work on and improve.
 At this stage you will not have enough information